What your current audio is doing to the line item it doesn't appear on.

 The pilot as controlled experiment.

-The Enterprise tier deploys against a structured pilot — typically 12 weeks across matched test and control stores.
+The pilot is a structured experiment — typically 12 weeks across matched test and control stores.
 Same product mix, same promotional calendar, same time window, measured through the reporting infrastructure your operators already use.
+The pilot itself is free.

-The pilot has its own commercial structure separate from your locations-wide rollout terms.
 If the numbers do not move against the metrics you set, you walk away with the data and the relationship ends cleanly.
-Fleet-wide pricing is negotiated as part of the agreement, structured around the deployment shape — number of stores, number of ICPs, integration depth, performance terms.
+Pricing for the wider rollout is settled after the pilot, per location, structured around the deployment shape — number of stores, number of ICPs, integration depth, performance terms.

 What the pilot looks like financially.